nf-core/sarek/docs/output.md

 [GATK BaseRecalibrator](https://gatk.broadinstitute.org/hc/en-us/articles/360042477672-BaseRecalibrator) generates a recalibration table based on various co-variates.

-Specify `--use_gatk_spark baserecalibrator` to use [`GATK BaseRecalibratorSpark`](https://gatk.broadinstitute.org/hc/en-us/articles/5358896138011-BaseRecalibrator) instead of the corresponding Spark implementation.
+Specify `--use_gatk_spark baserecalibrator` to use [GATK BaseRecalibratorSpark](https://gatk.broadinstitute.org/hc/en-us/articles/5358896138011-BaseRecalibrator) instead of the corresponding Spark implementation.

 _For all samples_:

 **Output directory: `{outdir}/preprocessing/<sample>/recal_table`**

 - `<sample>.recal.table`
-  - Recalibration table associated to the `duplicates-marked CRAM` file.
+  - Recalibration table associated to the duplicates-marked CRAM file.

 #### GATK ApplyBQSR (Spark)

 [GATK ApplyBQSR](https://gatk.broadinstitute.org/hc/en-us/articles/5358826654875-ApplyBQSR) recalibrates the base qualities of the input reads based on the recalibration table produced by the [GATK BaseRecalibrator](#gatk-baserecalibrator) tool.

-Specify `--use_gatk_spark baserecalibrator` to use [`GATK ApplyBQSRSpark`](https://gatk.broadinstitute.org/hc/en-us/articles/5358898266011-ApplyBQSRSpark-BETA-) instead, the respective `Spark` implementation.
+Specify `--use_gatk_spark baserecalibrator` to use [GATK ApplyBQSRSpark](https://gatk.broadinstitute.org/hc/en-us/articles/5358898266011-ApplyBQSRSpark-BETA-) instead, the respective spark implementation.

-The resulting `recalibrated CRAM` files are delivered to the user. `Recalibrated CRAM` files are usually 2-3 times larger than the `duplicate-marked CRAM` files.
+The resulting recalibrated CRAM files are delivered to the user.
+Recalibrated CRAM files are usually 2-3 times larger than the duplicate-marked CRAM files.

 _For all samples_:

 **Output directory: `{outdir}/preprocessing/<sample>/recalibrated`**

 - `<sample>.recal.cram` and `<sample>.recal.cram.crai`
-  - `CRAM` file and index
+  - CRAM file and index
 - if `--save_output_as_bam`:
   - `<sample>.recal.bam` and `<sample>.recal.bam.bai`
+    - BAM file and index

 ### CSV files

-The `CSV` files are auto-generated and can be used by `Sarek` for further processing and/or variant calling.
+The CSV files are auto-generated and can be used by Sarek for further processing and/or variant calling.

 See the [`--input`](usage.md#--input) section in the usage documentation for further reading and documentation on how to make the most of them.